English

 Introduction

-Male and female are portrayed as the only known genders in the whole world.
-Many sociologists, as well as advocates, have spoken about the issue of gender equality but up to now, the issue has not been addressed properly because gender discrimination is still existing even in our current world.
-Women have always been discriminated against the men.
-In the patriarchal society, males were considered to be the head of the household, and they were the ones to make rules in the family (Shakespeare and Furness).
-In many families, men are considered to be the supreme authority and women are under them.
-Where in our current society we get that what is happening is not different to what happened in patriarchal and none of the woman in the society has never gone through any discrimination but at least once in her life.
-This is the issue that should be addressed very seriously to allow women to feel fully belonged to societies which will create confidence to them for them to continue delivering their ideologies that will be of great benefit in the world.
-In this paper, I will discuss, how women are depicted and how they fight back patriarchal, anti-feminist society in King Lear and the Wife of the bath.
-Therefore, depicting the role of women in the medieval and renaissance and the modern view.
+In many families, men are considered to be the supreme authority, and women are under them.
+Where in our current society, we get that what is happening is not different from what happened in a patriarchal and none of the women in the society has ever gone through any discrimination but at least once in her life.
+This is an issue that should be addressed very seriously to allow women to feel they fully belong to society, which will create confidence for them to continue delivering their ideologies that will be of great benefit to the world.
+In this paper, I will discuss how women are depicted and how they fight back against patriarchal, anti-feminist society in King Lear and the Wife of the Bath.
+Therefore, depicting the role of women in the medieval and Renaissance and the modern view.

 King Lear